 Sometimes, an options buyer can choose to buy the underlying security.
 In other cases, they can choose to sell the underlying security.
 This is determined by the specific type of options contract at hand.
 In all cases, buyers purchase options at a slight premium for the rights given by the contract.

-Options are versatile tools that can be used by traders for a variety of purposes.
-At its core, every option is a contract between a buyer, who pays a premium for the rights granted by the contract, and a seller.
+Options are versatile tools that traders can use for a variety of purposes.
+At its core, every option is a contract between two parties: a buyer, who pays a premium for the rights granted by the contract, and a seller, also known as the writer, who creates and sells the option.
 The Options Clearing Corporations offers a helpful document that discusses the characteristics and risks of options, which can be found on their website.

 Creating and selling options is also referred to as writing the options.
 The trader who creates and sells an option is known as the writer while the individual who purchases it from them is known as the buyer.
 The buyer, subsequently, can choose whether to exercise the option within the options expiration date.